95% of features go unused.

 ...to do the same.
 If the answers don’t match, then you’ve got a GTM gap.

-You can ship the best feature in the world.
+You can ship the best features in the world.
 But if your users don’t hear the right story at the right time, it doesn’t matter.

 GTM is what converts great products into beloved products.

-Product managers who own GTM don’t just improve as product leaders, they act as business accelerators.
-They help their teams feel the impact of their work by solving users pain points.
-They don't ship.
-They resonate.
+PM’s who own GTM don’t just improve as product leaders; they also act as business accelerators.
+They help their teams feel the impact of their work in real users' lives.
+They don't ship; they resonate.
 That’s the mindset shift that separates the top 1%.

 Focusing on getting people to use your product, rather than just building it, greatly increases your influence.
 You don't just complete roadmaps; you change behavior, build loyalty, and drive growth.
 That's your unique strength.